-There has been new, shocking developments in the controversial Jessica Chambers case.
-A hearing was held in Sardis, Mississippi on Monday morning, where prosecutor District Attorney John Champion faced allegations of misconduct.
+There has been new developments in the controversial Jessica Chambers case.
+A hearing was held in Sardis, Mississippi on Monday morning, where District Attorney John Champion faced allegations of misconduct.
 Champion fiercely denies the allegations.

 The trial of Quinton Tellis, accused of burning 19-year-old Jessica Chambers alive in the small town of Courtland, Mississippi in 2014, ended in a hung jury last fall.
 A retrial is set for September 24, but this filing could change that.